Link coming soon

 May this be of benefit to all beings.
 If you would like to support my work, pictures from the meditative artwork collection may be purchased at Photoshelter (link coming soon) in many different digital and analog forms.

-Andreas' second book "ON HOW TO BECOME YOUR OWN GURU" !
+Andreas' new books "ON HOW TO BECOME YOUR OWN GURU" and "THE INNER GURU'S PRACTICE BOOK" !

-Check it out now, if you want to see your meditation, yoga or qigong practice with new eyes.
+Check them out now, if you want to see your meditation, yoga or qigong practice with new eyes.

 LOKAH SAMASTAH SUKHINO BHAVANTU.